 How to Make AI Video of Photo Without Looking Strange

-AI videos can look amazing or creepy - there's no in-between.
-Here's how to create AI videos from photos that look natural, not like weird deepfakes.
+AI videos can look amazing or creepy — there's no in-between.
+Here's exactly how to create AI videos from photos that look natural and authentic, not like weird deepfakes.
+These 6 steps work whether you're making UGC ads, product demos, or social content.

 What You'll Need